Skip to main content

 Curb Public Scholars Program

 The Curb Center’s Public Scholars Program supports graduate students in implementing arts-based projects on campus and in the wider community.
-Applications for the 2024–2026 cohort are now open.
+Applications for the 2025-2026 cohort will open soon.

 The Curb Public Scholars program provides mentorship, resources, and support for graduate students to realize public-facing creative and/or arts-based projects.
 Public Scholars receive a two-year grant of $2,500; access to Curb Center materials, facilities, and equipment; and workshops with artists, scholars, and community leaders to support the completion of their project.
 Public Scholars will also receive support to present their work at a conference in the second year of their program.